A long introduction

 - Current average monthly salary of a C++ developer in Vietnam stands at around $1400 by this report, while Numbeo reports cost of livings in Vietnam as per month is 41 mil VND, or $1600.
 Crazy isn't it?

-This blog is my reflection on the choices, and whether I could have done something better to achieve the financial target.
-There is one spoiler ahead: The reward only comes after genuine effort.
+This blog is my reflection on the choices and whether I could have done something better to achieve the financial target.
+There is one spoiler ahead: the reward only comes after genuine effort.

 Rapid switching companies is ok, but only after learning rapidly...